realdanielbyrne/N-BEATS-Lightning/readme.md

 # N-BEATS Lightning

-[N-BEATS](https://arxiv.org/pdf/1905.10437.pdf), Neural Basis Expansion Analysis for Time Series, is a neural network based model for time series forecasting.
-The code in this repository provides an implementation of N-BEATS in [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/).
+[N-BEATS](https://arxiv.org/pdf/1905.10437.pdf), Lightning is an implementation of [N-BEATS](https://arxiv.org/pdf/1905.10437.pdf) time series forecasting architecture in [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/).
 PyTorch Lightning is a lightweight PyTorch wrapper for high-performance AI research.
 It provides a high-level interface for PyTorch that makes it easier to train models, while still giving you the flexibility to customize your training loop.

 ## N-BEATS Algorithm

 N-BEATS, Neural Basis Expansion Analysis for Time Series, is a neural network based model for univariate time series forecasting.
-It was proposed by Boris N. Oreshkin and his co-authors at Element AI in 2019.
+It was proposed by Boris N. Oreshkin and his co-authors at ElementAI in 2019.
 N-BEATS consists of a deep stack of fully connected layers with backward and forward residual connections.
 The model can learn a set of basis functions that can decompose any time series into interpretable components, such as trend and seasonality.
-N-BEATS can also handle a wide range of forecasting problems without requiring any domain-specific modifications or feature engineering.
+N-BEATS can also handle a wide range of forecasting problems without requiring any domain-specific modifications, scaling, or feature engineering.
 N-BEATS has achieved state-of-the-art performance on several benchmark datasets, such as M3, M4, and TOURISM.
-This repository provides an implementation of N-BEATS in PyTorch Lightning, along with the code to reproduce the experimental results using the M4 dataset which is included as a reference in this repository.
+This repository provides an implementation of N-BEATS in PyTorch Lightning, along with the code to reproduce the experimental results using the M4 and Tourism datasets which are included as a reference in this repository.

 Here are some key points about the N-BEATS algorithm: